Last Updated on by

 Instead of telling you exactly what to do in Vancouver, here are the types of things you really should do to get a true feel for the city:

-- Go to the beach.
 In the summer this is a no-brainer, but even in the winter, you should go for the views and fresh air.
-Our guide to all the Vancouver beaches has all the info you need.
+Our guide to Vancouver’s beaches will help you find the best one.